jsmolka/jsmolka.github.io/content/eggvance/progress-5.md

 }
 ```

 It looks much worse than it actually is but you get the idea.
 Lots of different states require lots of if-else statements.
 This results in code with many branches, something a modern CPU doesn't like.
-Emulators are know for their bad branch prediction because the branches don't tend to follow a predictable pattern.
+Emulators are known for their bad branch prediction because the branches don't tend to follow a predictable pattern.
 Adding more branches to each instructions just aggravates this problem.

-So how can we get around this massive if-else chain and transform it into something faster.
+So how can we get around this massive if-else chain and transform it into something faster?
 Well, most of these states change rather infrequently and don't need constant re-evaluation.
 Therefore the easiest thing would be storing the current emulator state in a variable and then calling a dispatch function made for that specific state until it changes.
-This reduces the number of branches to almost zero and reduced their runtime overhead to a minimum.
+This reduces the number of branches to almost zero and their runtime overhead to a minimum.

 ```cpp
 class ARM {